xxRockOnxx/vue-headless-combobox/README.md

 Check out the simple example application in the `dev` folder.
 [Link](./dev/App.vue).

+The App is also hosted at CodePen.
+[Link](https://codepen.io/captainskippah/pen/rNwYWWw).

 ## Contributing

 Feel free opening Issues or Pull Requests.
 I'll check them out **whenever** I can.